zama-ai/concrete-ml/use_case_examples/deployment/README.md

 For all of them the workflow is the same:
 0\.
 Optional: Train the model

-1. Compile the model to a FHE circuit
+1. Compile the model to an FHE circuit
 1. Deploy to AWS, Docker or localhost
 1. Run the inference using the client (locally or in Docker)

-The script to deploy the model compiled to a FHE circuit is the same for all.
+The script to deploy the model compiled to an FHE circuit is the same for all.
 The main difference between them is the client.
 Each use-case needs its own client.